gustavnienkotter/ServiceOrderManager/README.md

 # Request flow

-Send the Json to API > Spring converts Json to DTO and send the DTO to Controller > Controller send to Service > Service convert DTO to Entity with the builder > Service handles the Entity according to the business rule > Service send the Entity to Repository to save > repository returns to Controller a Projection.
+Send the Json to API > Spring converts Json to DTO and send the DTO to Controller > Controller send to Service > Service convert DTO to Entity with the builder > Service handles the Entity according to the business rule > Service send the Entity to Repository to save > repository returns to Controller a Projection > Spring convert Projection to JSON and return then.

 # Used libs:
 Java 11